-We use third-party social networking/social media tools as a supplemental channel to promote awareness of Ocean Explorer and NOAA Office of Ocean Exploration and Research activities, events, news, and information.
-Those tools include:
+We use third-party social networking/social media tools as a supplemental way to promote awareness of NOAA Ocean Exploration activities, events, news, and information.

 Visitors who choose to disable this web measurement will still have full access to http://oceanexplorer.noaa.noaa.gov.
 While the details vary from browser to browsers, most modern browsers can be set up to accept, reject, or request user intervention when a site asks to set a cookie.
 Google Analytics uses a cookie that begins with: _utm.

-NOAA Ocean Explorer does not discriminate against any views; however, we do reserve the right to delete comments posted to our social media accounts that:
+NOAA Ocean Exploration does not discriminate against any views; however, we do reserve the right to delete comments posted to our social media accounts that:

-In short: We don’t edit comments to remove objectionable content, so please ensure that your comment contains none of the above.
+Comments with objectionable content will not be edited, they will be deleted, so please ensure that your comment contains none of the above.
 Please be respectful of others.
 Do not abuse the privilege of participating in our public, family-friendly forums.
-Repeat violators of any of these guidelines risk being blocked from commenting on all NOAA Ocean Explorer social media websites.
+Repeat violators of any of these guidelines risk being blocked from commenting on all NOAA Ocean Exploration social media accounts.

-Reporters are asked to send questions to the OER’s Public Relations through their normal channels and to refrain from submitting questions as comments via social media outlets.
+Reporters are asked to send questions to our public affairs staff and to refrain from submitting questions as comments via social media.

-We recognize that the Web is a 24/7 medium and your comments are welcome at any time.
-However, given the need to manage federal resources, moderating and posting of comments will generally occur during regular business hours Monday through Friday.
-Comments submitted after hours or on weekends will be read and posted twice per week or as time is available during business hours.
+We recognize that the web is a 24/7 medium and your comments are welcome at any time; however, given the need to manage federal resources, moderating and posting of comments will generally occur during regular business hours, Monday through Friday.
+Comments submitted after hours or on weekends will be read and responded to as quickly as possible during business hours.